King Round Robin

 Flex prep: Fine.
 More clarity is good.

 Performative issues: If you're a white person debating critical race issues, or a man advocating feminism against a woman, or a cis/het person talking queer issues, etc., be sensitive, empathetic, and mindful.
 Also, I tend to notice performative contradiction and will vote on it if asked to.
 For example, running a language K and using the language you're critiquing (outside of argument setup/tags) is a really bad idea.

 I tend to think plan flaw arguments are silly, especially if they're punctuation or capitalization-related.
 I have a very high threshold to vote on plan flaw.
 It has to be *actually* confusing or abusive, not fake confusing.

 I don't vote against a "traditional" value debater because they're "less progressive" or "less cool" or whatever.
 Every person in our community has value.
 PUN INTENDED!

 Some of this is LD-specific, because that's the pool to which I'll generally be assigned.
 Policy debaters, most of what is above applies to my policy paradigm.
 Critical/plan-less affs are fine.
 That said, just like in LD I like a good T debate and I will happily vote for TFW if it's well-argued and won.
 One minor thing is different from my LD paradigm: I conform a little bit more to policy norms in terms of granting RVIs less often in policy rounds, but that's about it.
 Obviously, framework debate (meaning overarching framing mechanisms, not T-Framework) is not usually as important in policy, but I'm totally down with it if that's how you debate.
 I guess a lot of policy debaters still default to util, so be careful if the other side isn't doing that but I guess it's fine if everyone does it.
+Excessive prompting/feeding during speeches may affect speaks, and I get that it's a thing sometimes, but I don't believe it's particularly educational and I expect whomever is giving the speech to articulate the argument.
+I am not flowing the words of the feeder, just the speaker.